BhushanChowta/vtuguide-control-app/README.md

 # VtuGuide Blogger Website Control App
-• Developed a website application to manage operations for Blogger websites, including my educational website, VtuGuide.in, which has received over 500k+ views and 80k+ clicks from Google search.
+• A fully functional website application to manage operations for Blogger websites, including my educational website, VtuGuide.in, which has received over 500k+ views and 80k+ clicks from Google search.

 • Implemented features for creating, reading, updating, and deleting blog posts, along with an integrated analytics dashboard using the Google Analytics API to track and display website performance metrics.